Lake Chapala, Mexico

 When we asked people living in Lake Chapala about club and activities where newcomers can meet others, they responded:

-"The Lake Chapala Society, tennis, swimming, gyms, volleyball, tennis, golf, pubs, restaurants," remarked one expat living in Lake Chapala, Mexico.
+"The Lake Chapala Society, tennis, swimming, gyms, volleyball, tennis, golf, pubs, restaurants," wrote one member in Lake Chapala.

 What should I bring when moving to Lake Chapala?